Emotional Hangovers: Anxiety and Depression After a Night of Heavy Drinking

 - fears about the future

-Congeners are a byproduct of the fermentation process of alcohol and contribute to the flavor and color of the beverage.
-These chemicals are thought to be the cause of hangovers amongst other factors.
+Congeners are a byproduct of the fermentation process of alcohol, a byproduct of aging, and are sometimes added to contribute to the flavor and color of a beverage.
 The more heavily a liquor is distilled and the higher the quality of the drink, the less likely you are to experience a hangover.
 Dark drinks contain higher levels of congeners compared to clear beverages.

 Did You Know?